Carlos Almaraz: Career

-His "Echo Park" series of paintings, named after a Los Angeles park of the same name, became known worldwide and have been displayed in many museums internationally.
 On November 12, 1978, Almaraz wrote "Because love is not found in Echo Park, I'll go where it is found".
 While Almaraz may not have found love at Echo Park, he certainly found inspiration to produce paintings there: he lived close to the park, having a clear view of the park from his apartment's window.

 Another of Almaraz's works, named "Boycott Gallo", became a cultural landmark in the community of East Los Angeles.
 During the late 1980s, however, "Boycott Gallo" was brought down.

-Six Almaraz works are exhibited in the Smithsonian American Art Museum, and one is exhibited at the Whitney Museum of American Art.
+Six Almaraz works are in the permanent collection of the Smithsonian American Art Museum, several are in the Cheech Marin Center for Arts and Culture in Riverside, CA, and one is in the Whitney Museum of American Art.
+Almaraz is Marin's favorite artist.